Aaronontheweb/node-bootcamp/readme.md

 2. Spend the afternoon and early evening building your first Node.JS project; and finally
 3. Have your projects submitted for judging and prizes.

+### Lesson Plan

+Here's what you can expect to learn at Node Bootcamp:

+1. _Hour 1_: Introduction to Node.JS
+    * What is Node and how does it work?
+    * The Node Event Loop
+    * Creating Node projects
+        * Hello World
+        * What a Node project looks like in the filesystem
+    * Node modules
+        * Introduction to modules
+        * Writing your own module
+        * Using Node Package Manager (npm)

+#### Schedule
 Here's what the schedule looks like:

 * 9:00am – Doors open